 On a blustery, snowy, February day, Marco Oreggia brought a group of internationally renowned olive oil producers, including almost two dozen of Italy’s best olive oil producers to New York, to launch his 2016 guide.
 Olive and and wine were on equal footing at the Yale Club, near Grand Central Station, where the guides to leading wines and olives oils were presented.

-The Flos Olei Guide for 2016 can now be purchased at Olio2go — over 500 pages of olive oils from around the world — with a large number from Italy.
+The Flos Olei Guide can now be purchased at Olio2go — over 500 pages of olive oils from around the world — with a large number from Italy.
 This is a marvelous encyclopedia of olive oil, with guidance for future travels!

 Tasting, comparing, and evaluating consumed the day.
 In the many conversations, we discuss milling techniques, compare monocultivar selections (can you discern the differences between these two Coratina selections?), talk about the state of olive oil production, the impact of the 60 Minutes Agromafia story, and plan future visits.